-Section 1 - The name of this committee shall be The Joint Advisory Committee (JAC) for the identification and management of children with conditions detected through newborn blood spot screening.
+Section 1 - The name of this committee shall be The Joint Advisory Committee (JAC) for the Identification and Management of Children with Conditions Detected through the Maine Newborn Bloodspot Screening Program (MNBSP).

-Section 1 - The JAC, established in 1993, has the purpose to ensure that the policies and programs offered by the State of Maine, Newborn Screening Program and Children with Special Health Needs Program, to improve the health and well-being of those individuals identified with certain suspected and confirmed disorders of metabolism, endocrinology and/or hemoglobinopathy are appropriate and effective.
+Section 1 - The JAC, established in 1993, has the purpose to ensure that the policies and programs offered by the State of Maine Department of Health and Human Services, Center for Disease Control and Prevention, Children with Special Health Needs, Maine Newborn Bloodspot Screening Program (MNBSP), to improve the health and well-being of those individuals identified with certain suspected and confirmed disorders of metabolism, endocrinology hematology, pulmonology and immunology are appropriate and effective.

 Section 2 - The Committee has the authority to:

 - Recommend rules, regulations, and standards to the State of Maine Health Officer for the detection and management of said disorders.
-This may include changes to the screening panel.
+This may include changes to the newborn bloodspot screening panel.